 Saturdays are a break from our normal routine, with a late wake-up and, on the first Saturday of each session, leisure activities that find us at yawn-on-the-lawn, on a nature hike, the ropes course or on the lake, canoeing.
 Our second Saturday is a flurry of activity as we simultaneously tech for our evening Showcase performance and pack for the end of the session.

 While a great deal of our time is spent in skill building, Creative Arts is committed to the balance of process and product.
-Our Bonim and Olim campers have the opportunity to apply what they have learned in Showcase on the second Saturday evening of each session.
+Campers have the opportunity to apply what they have learned in Showcase on the second Saturday evening of each session.
 Health and safety permitting, Showcase is open to our families and the community by reservation.
 We do recognize that not all families can attend, nor should they feel obligated to do so.
 Copyright laws prevent us from live streaming the event, and we are looking into alternatives for those who cannot join us in West Chester.